cbroker1/text-as-data/README.md

 Week 3 - Getting Data And APIs (current week 6/10/20)

-- Taught self how to use 4 APIs: NYT, Steam, Facebook and Twitter.
+- Exploring the use of 4 APIs: NYT, Steam, Facebook and Twitter.
 Used NYT API to preform a sentiment analysis on 6-months-worth of headlines via pytorch.

 Week 4 - Methods AND Models